rubienr/machinekit/configs/sim/axis/xhc-hb04/xhc-whb04b-6-layout.md

 |                             |                  | &lt;Jog Dial&gt;   |                    |                            |

-# XHC WHB04B-6 Button Naming
+# XHC WHB04B-6 button naming

 The HAL pin names are derived from the case sensitive text as written on the respecitve button.
 For example: